Lobbying101-Subhero.jpg

 How to Lobby for Policies

 Oregon’s 241 cities are strongest when we work together.
-Follow the guide below to gain ideas and resources to advocate for strong cities.
+Follow these guidelines to gain ideas and resources to advocate for strong cities.
 This page covers understanding the League of Oregon Cities' priorities, creating your city’s priorities, and how to tell your city’s story.

 Understanding LOC Priorities